getify/You-Dont-Know-JS/get-started/ch1.md

 alert("Hello, JS!");
 ```

 Depends on how you look at things.
-The `alert(..)` function shown here is not included in the JS specification.
-It's in all web JS environments, though.
-Yet, you won't find it in Appendix B. So what gives?
+The `alert(..)` function shown here is not included in the JS specification, but is *is* in all web JS environments.
+Yet, you won't find it in Appendix B, so what gives?

 Various JS environments (like browser JS engines, Node.js, etc) add APIs into the global scope of your JS programs that give you environment-specific capabilities, like being able to pop an alert-style box in the user's browser.

 In fact, a wide range of JS-looking APIs, like `fetch(..)`, `getCurrentLocation(..)`, and `getUserMedia(..)`, are all web APIs that look like JS.
-In Node.js, we can access hundreds of API methods from the built-in modules, like `fs.write(..)`.
+In Node.js, we can access hundreds of API methods from various built-in modules, like `fs.write(..)`.

 Another common example is `console.log(..)` (and all the other `console.*` methods!).
 These are not specified in JS, but because of their universal utility are defined by pretty much every JS environment, according to a roughly-agreed consensus.